bmoraffa/EEE-CSE-120-/README.md

 - Previous year course: You can find the version of the course I taught in Fall 2019 [here](bmoraffa.github.io).

 ## Course Staff
-- Head TA:
+- Head TA: TBD
-- Grader:
+- Grader: TBD

 ## Communication
 - We use both [canvas](canvas.asu.edu) and [course website](https://github.com/bmoraffa/EEE-CSE-120-Fall2020) for announcement and notes.
 All students must regularly check these websites for update.